 Recommended Article: How to minimize the vacancy rate of a rental property?

 Some landlords face trouble from tenants.
 Some tenants don’t manage to live together in a good manner.
 Renting a house with roommates whom you have known for a certain period of time can be easier.
 Issues occur when the tenants are unknown to each other.
 If you are leasing your property to individuals who are unrelated, this can result in disputes.

-The other disadvantage can be, the higher number of tenants leads to a higher rate of damages and tears to the rental property.
+The other disadvantage can be, that the higher number of tenants leads to a higher rate of damages and tears to the rental property.
 Landlords can get more repairs and maintenance calls.
 Sometimes tenants don’t care about the rental property.
 Managing multiple renters is a lot more work than you think.
-Property tenant screening process should be followed in such cases.
+The property tenant screening process should be followed in such cases.

 Recommended: What needs to be included in Property Management Agreement?

-How to Handle Disputes on Multiple Tenant Lease?
+How to Handle Disputes on Multi-Tenant Lease Agreements?

-If you have decided to invest in Multiple tenant leases, be prepared for handling the disputes too.
-Here are some essential guidelines you should follow when leasing to more than one renter to a single property.
+If you have decided to invest in multiple tenant leases, be prepared to handle the disputes too.
+Here are some essential guidelines you should follow when leasing to more than one renter single property.
 This makes the process smoother for you and the tenants.

 Below are the strategies to follow and set both the landlord and the tenants up for a successful tenancy.